alexis-martel/Vintage-UI/README.md

 ![Screenshot](Windows%2095/Microsoft%20Windows%2095.png "Microsoft Windows Screenshot")

-This splash screen is from Microsoft's Windows operating system.
+This *About* window is from Microsoft's Windows operating system.

 ### SerenityOS